 Advanced string formatting: a quantity can be formatted into string using PEP 3101 syntax.
 Extended conversion flags are given to provide symbolic, LaTeX and pretty formatting.
+Unit name translation is available if Babel is installed.

 Free to choose the numerical type: You can use any numerical type (fraction, float, decimal, numpy.ndarray, etc).
 NumPy is not required but supported.